⚠️ Field Name Migration Notice (Jan 2026)

 Guidelines:

-Recommended size: 512x512 px minimum
+- Recommended size: 512x512 px minimum

-Aspect ratio: 1:1 (square) preferred
+- Aspect ratio: 1:1 (square) preferred

-Max file size: 5 MB
+- Max file size: 5 MB (suggestion, not enforced)

-Use CDN for faster loading
+- Use CDN for faster loading

 Examples: